mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

 <img src="images/chapter5/deploy4.png" class="img-override" />

 The endpoints area shows a variety of URIs that you can use to access your customized deployment.
-You can interact with the CSS via a:
+You can interact with the STT via a:
 - HTTP REST API
 - WebSockets, using a .NET/Android/iOS client library
 - WebSockets, using a .NET service library